anngroong/podcasts/content/episode/251-arthur-khachikyan-lachin-corridor-blocked-armenia-azerbaijan-negotiations-drug-use-epidemic.md

 Incidentally, this ban happened as Aliyev visited Turkey and took well-publicized photo-ops with president and presidential candidate Erdogan, whose re-election bid at present is not a certainty.

 **Question:**
-* So, with all this context in mind, was this Turkish move really an “unexpected” turn of events?
+* With all this context in mind, was this Turkish move really an “unexpected” turn of events?

 Pashinyan’s government thinks that "normalization" with Turkey will mean that there’s a reliable partner next door that Armenia can trade with and prosper.